rudream/eZTravel/README.md

 # eZTravel

-Simple travel site built using HTML5 and CSS3.
+Travel agency site built using HTML5 and CSS3 using FlexBox.

+Features:
+- Mobile Responsiveness
+- Animations